react-cosmos/react-cosmos/CONTRIBUTING.md

 Make sure `yarn run lint` passes and add [xo](https://github.com/sindresorhus/xo) to your editor if possible.

+When naming a file:
+- Use *CamelCase* for components: `DragHandle.js` or `DragHandle/index.js`
+- Use *kebab-case* for any other path: `packages/react-cosmos-utils/src/resolve-user-path.js`

+Please follow these rules or challenge them if you think it's worth it.

 #### Use Git conscientiously

 - [GitHub Flow](https://guides.github.com/introduction/flow/)
 - [Conventional Commits](https://conventionalcommits.org/) (important for generating release notes)

 ---